If you want to have the best sales scripts, you may want to consider some of these quick tips.

 Open with your elevator pitch.

 One way to minimize how much you sound like a salesperson trying to sell something is to decrease how much you talk about your company and products.
-This is what many salespeople will focus on in their introduction and you can have the best sales scripts by replacing company and product info with an elevator pitch that focuses more on the value that you offer or the pain points that you help to resolve.
+Many salespeople focus on this in their introductions, and you can have the best sales scripts by replacing company and product information with an elevator pitch that focuses more on the value you offer or the pain points you help to resolve.

 Here is an example of sharing an elevator pitch at the beginning of your sales pitch.